Chow theory of toric variety bundles

 \subsection{Conventions and notation}

+We work over an algebraically closed field of characteristic zero, denoted $\kfield$.
+A variety is a connected, integral, separated scheme of finite type over $\kfield$.
+Given a group $G$ acting on a scheme $W$ we write $[W/G]$ for the stack quotient.

-We assume familiarity with toric varieties \cite{FultonToric,CLS,Oda,KKMS} and Fulton--MacPherson intersection theory \cite{FultonBig}, including Chow homology (Chow groups) and Chow cohomology (bivariant Chow).
+We assume familiarity with toric varieties \cite{FultonToric,CLS,Oda,KKMS} and intersection theory as developed by Fulton--MacPherson \cite{FultonBig}, including Chow homology (Chow groups) and Chow cohomology (bivariant Chow).
 Though not strictly required, familiarity with the Chow theory of toric varieties is important motivationally, see \Cref{sec: background} for a summary.

 Notation is established in \Cref{sec: setup}.
 We strive to adopt uniform symbols when introducing Chow classes, namely:

 Besides this, we collect the most common notation in the following table: